puppylpg/java-examples/examples/README.md

 # java-examples
 Examples to use some functions or libs in java.

+JDK version: 17, cheers~

-Must use OpenJDK8 for some internal class usage:
+Must use OpenJDK8 for some internal class usage if `LoadConfigDemo`/`ProxyUtil`/`ShowClassLoaders` is not commented out:
 - download: https://github.com/ojdkbuild/ojdkbuild